Additional information on home charging for Multi-Unit Residential Buildings (MURBs) is available here.

 Most electric vehicles can be programmed to charge in the middle of the night when demand on the electric grid is very low making surplus power available.
 For this reason, we are encouraging governments to put more funding into home charging rather than public charging which is mostly done during the day.

-A detailed description of the program is available here.
-BC Hydro is administering the reimbursement process on behalf of the government.
-The reimbursement form and procedures are available here.
 Information on the BC Government charging incentive for Multi-Unit Residential Buildings (MURBs) and workplaces is available here.

 Level 3 Charging